LEAGUE7QC/LEAGUE7QC.github.io/docs/season/02/rules-format.md

 ## 5. O.W.L.s Format

 ### 5.1 Match Format
-- Teams play against all other teams in their division (round robin format)
-- Each match is best-of-3 games, winning two games secures victory
+- Each match is best-of-3 games, winning two games secures victory for the match.
 - Teams have up to 7 weeks to complete all their division matches (they can complete earlier)
 - Teams are responsible for scheduling and completing all matches within the timeframe